 The COVID-19 pandemic has caused global disruption on an unprecedented scale.
 The destruction of lives and livelihood of people during the Spanish Flu outbreak in the early 20th century for the last time a pandemic threatened the world in this manner, and it is even more jarring that despite all the medical and technological advancements we have made in this century, we are still helpless and vulnerable before this virus.
 The virus is showing no sign of slowing down, having penetrated almost every corner of the planet, and so the current way of life looks like being the ‘new normal.
-With frequent hand washing and sanitizing, social distancing measures, lockdowns, masks, and protective equipment all entering our lives and has become integrated into our lives for the past few months, it can be disorienting to see so many changes in this short span, we are shifted to a new world.
+With the frequent use of hand sanitisers and hand washing, social distancing measures, lockdowns, masks, and protective equipment all entering and becoming integrated into our lives for the past few months, the world can become disorienting when we see so many changes in this short span, we are shifting towards a new world post-COVID-19.

 Another significant change that has occurred this year is, more people are working from homes and have shifted the majority of their work to their homes.
 As the pandemic becomes a global outbreak in February and March, countries all over the world enacted strict lockdowns to control its spread.
 While some were more successful at this than others, one of the direct results was that offices and businesses could not operate physically anymore.
 Therefore, companies had to adapt to survive, and thus they adopted a new remote working model where the employees do not have to rush to their offices for work and they can manage work at the comfort of their homes without any place restriction.